Combinatorial Proofs in Bordered Heegaard Floer homology: Computations on invariants

-One source of complexity comes from the fact that the definition of the homotopy map $H$ in the construction of $\widehat{CFAA}(\iz)$ is non-local, in that it depends on an ordering $<_\mathcal{Z}$ on the intervals of the pointed matched circle.
+One source of complexity comes from the fact that the definition of the homotopy map $H$ in the construction of $\hataa(\iz)$ depends on the ordering $<_\mathcal{Z}$ on the intervals of the pointed matched circle.
 In a local situation, if we cannot tell which interval comes first in the ordering, we will need to cover all possible cases.
 Note only the restriction of $<_\mathcal{Z}$ to the intervals covered by the algebra coefficients matter for determining the arrows.
-Whether an arrow exists may depend on the ordering, but the overall result of the calculation will not.

 When we show a set of local arrows in a given local situation and restriction of the ordering $<_\mathcal{Z}$, we intend to make the following assertions: \begin{itemize} \item There is an arrow for every way of extending the local arrow by completing the pointed matched circle and adding the appropriate number of horizontal lines to the algebra coefficients. \item Every arrow in the bimodule action whose algebra coefficients lie within the area shown can be obtained by extending one of the local arrows. \end{itemize}